carbontec-pub-org/docs/spectre/contract.md

 Get ABI for verified contract
 -------------

-Returns ABI for verified contract.
+Returns the ABI for verified contract.

 #### Sample request